bueltge/addquicktag/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress or for the Network, if you will use in Multisite for all Sites
 1. Got to 'Settings' menu and configure the plugin

-**Version before WordPress smaller 3.0**
+**Versions before WordPress 3.0**

-If you will use this plugin with an older version of WordPress, please use an older version of this plugin, smaller version 2.0.0 - you find it in the [repo](http://wordpress.org/extend/plugins/addquicktag/download/).
-But i will not support this version.
-The version 2.0.0 and higher was rewrite with all new posibilties of the WordPress Core.
+If you wish to use this plugin with an older version of WordPress, please use an older version of this plugin, older than version 2.0.0 - you find old versions in the [repo](http://wordpress.org/extend/plugins/addquicktag/download/).
+Anyway, I will not support this version.
+The plugin version 2.0.0 and newer are rewrites, that use all new possibilties of the WordPress Core that are not available in WordPress versions before 3.x.

 == Screenshots ==